-These delicately spiced stuffed capsicums, bharwan simla mirch, are perfect for a vegetable dish on their own, as part of a feast, or as a starter.
+These delicately spiced paneer stuffed capsicums, bharwan simla mirch, are perfect for a main course, as part of a feast, or as a starter.

 This recipe will serve four as a main course, or six as a starter.
 If using this as a starter, it is worthwhile sourcing mini-capsicums.
-If they are not available, use three small, but normal capsicums and halve them lengthwise, and not taking off the top.
-Whichever presentation you use, it is important to remove the calix and internal ribs – the white part – because it could impart a bitter flavour to the capsicums.
+If they are not available, use three small, but normal capsicums and halve them lengthwise, without taking off the top.
+Whichever presentation you use, it is important to remove the calix and internal ribs – the white part – otherwise it will give a bitter flavour to the capsicums.

-This is a “no-substitutes” dish, unlike many of the vegetarian recipes in this book.
+This is a “no-substitutes” dish, like most of the recipes in this book.
 If you want to use eggplant, I have a very different recipe for you that uses the flesh of the eggplant.
 Using tomatoes does not work, because of the tomato in the stuffing.

 This is also a great snack, or lunchtime dish, using the starter-sized serving.
-For finger food, at a cocktail party, you might use 6 mini capsicums, halved as discussed.
-This will serve 12 people.
+For finger food, at a cocktail party, you might use six mini capsicums, halved as discussed.
+This will serve twelve people.

 As presented this is a reasonably simple, delightful dish, with great presentation qualities.
 It is also healthy, and tastes great.

 - 1 tbsp vegetable oil

 - 2 tsp coriander seeds